openstack/keystone/doc/source/man/keystone-manage.rst

                         Port to connect to for remote debugger.
   --standard-threads    Do not monkey-patch threading system modules.
   --syslog-log-facility SYSLOG_LOG_FACILITY
-                        syslog facility to receive log lines --use-syslog          Use syslog for logging.
+                        Syslog facility to receive log lines --use-syslog          Use syslog for logging.
+Existing syslog format is DEPRECATED during I, and then will be changed in J to honor RFC5424 --use-syslog-rfc-format
+                        (Optional) Use syslog rfc5424 format for logging.
+If enabled, will add APP-NAME (RFC5424) before the MSG part of the syslog message.
+The old format without APP-NAME is deprecated in I, and will be removed in J.
   --verbose, -v         Print more verbose output (set logging level to INFO
                         instead of default WARNING level).
   --version             show program's version number and exit